staplesinLA/denoising_DIHARD18/README.md

  --gpu_id : <GPU id in your machine, default=0>
  --truncate_minutes: <audio chunk length in case of gpu memory deficiency, default=5, it will take no more than 4G GPU memory >
 ``````
+  It's recommended to use GPU for decoding, because it's much faster than CPU.
+If 'CUDA Error: out of memory' happens, please turn down the truncate_minutes.

 * For VAD tools:
 ``````
  -- wav_dir :  <path to output dir>